About the life-cycle assessment of illict drugs - and why we urgently need a green drug policy

 "The CO₂ footprint of indoor cannabis cultivation ranges from 2,300 to 5,200 kg CO₂e per kilogram of dried cannabis flower.
 This corresponds to a car journey of up to 20,000 kilometres."

-For outdoor cannabis cultivation, the estimates are much lower, ranging from 22.7 to 326.6 kg CO₂e per kilogramme of dried cannbis flower.
-Compared to a cup of coffee, the environmental impact of a joint whose raw material has flourished indoors is much higher.
+For outdoor cannabis cultivation, the estimates are much lower, ranging from 22.7 to 326.6 kg CO₂e per kilogramme of dried cannabis flower.
+Compared to a cup of coffee, the environmental impact of a joint made from indoor-grown cannabis is far higher.

-For decades, the German Federal Ministry for Economic Cooperation and Development (BMZ) has been working for sustainable income alternatives in drug crop cultivation areas.
-In this context, the environmental aspects of drug markets and drug policies are elementary.
-Alternative Development approaches, through which small-scale farmers are empowered to break away from illicit economies and develop legal and sustainable income opportunities, are becoming increasingly green.
+For decades, the German Federal Ministry for Economic Cooperation and Development (BMZ) has supported sustainable income alternatives in drug crop cultivation areas.
+In this context, the environmental aspects of drug markets and drug policies are essential.
+Alternative Development approaches, which empower small-scale farmers to break away from illicit economies and develop legal, sustainable income opportunities, are becoming increasingly green.

-For example, an ongoing Alternative Development project in Myanmar promotes the sustainable cultivation of coffee and avocado, combined with reforestation efforts and sustainable handicrafts.
-In Chiang Rai, Thailand, an Alternative Development project focusing on sustainable forest management aims to reduce CO₂ emissions by 106,788 tonnes over a 17-year period (2016-2033).
+For example, in Chiang Rai, Thailand, an Alternative Development project focusing on sustainable forest management aims to reduce CO₂ emissions by 106,788 tonnes over a 17-year period (2016-2033).
 Similarly, payments for environmental services have been integrated into an Alternative Development project in forest reserves in the Valle del Cauca, Colombia.
-Farming families protect the forest and the quality of the water supply, and in return receive payments for their environmental services and technical support to grow crops more productively.
-This has led not only to environmental recovery but also to an increase in household incomes by an average of 42%.
+Farming families protect the forest and the water supply quality and, in return, receive payments for their environmental services and technical support to grow crops more productively.
+This has led to both environmental recovery and an average increase in household incomes by 42%.

-Especially against the backdrop of severe biodiversity loss and global warming, these examples show the potential of Alternative Development projects.
+In the context of severe biodiversity loss and global warming, these examples highlight the potential of Alternative Development projects.

 “Green drug policies are forward-looking, as they achieve vital results in terms of income generation and the protection of natural resources.”

-The World Drug Report 2022 uses concrete examples to show how environmental and drug policies can interact.
-The publication of the special booklet is thus one of many right steps towards a future-proof drug policy that supports sustainable and environmental-friendly rural development.
+The 2022 World Drug Report provides concrete examples of how environmental and drug policies can interact.
+The publication of the special booklet is one of many necessary steps toward a future-proof drug policy that supports sustainable and environmentally friendly rural development.